lrobins1/crowd_counting/docs/source/al_train.rst

 Make predictions
 *****************

-The :ref:`rst_model` contain one function called predict that take an image and predict to things : the number of people and a density map.
+The :ref:`rst_model` contain one function called predict that take an image and predict two things : the number of people and a density map.
 It can be used as in the following exemple :

 .. code-block:: python